Gfolborg/Gfolborg/README.md

 <h1>Hi, I'm Gyasi — AI Automation Specialist in Progress 🚀</h1>

 <p>
-I’ve always been fascinated by technology — from taking apart electronics as a teen to building working computers out of spare parts.
+I’ve always been fascinated by technology, from taking apart electronics as a teen to building working computers out of spare parts.
 Today, I’m channeling that same curiosity into the world of <strong>AI Automation</strong> and <strong>workflow orchestration</strong>.
 </p>

 <p>
-Currently, I’m building hands-on experience with <strong>automation platforms</strong> like Zapier, n8n, and Make.com, while also strengthening my foundations in <strong>Python</strong> and <strong>Java</strong>.
-Through the <strong>TripleTen AI Automation program</strong>, I’ve gained real-world experience in <strong>prompt engineering, chatbot development, API integrations, and workflow automation</strong>.
+Currently, I’m building hands on experience with <strong>automation platforms</strong> like Zapier, n8n, and Make.com, while also strengthening my foundations in <strong>Python</strong> and <strong>Java</strong>.
+Through the <strong>TripleTen AI Automation program</strong>, I’ve gained real world experience in <strong>prompt engineering, chatbot development, API integrations, and workflow automation</strong>.
 </p>

 <p>